clairebilat/ada-2019-project-lost-and-found/README.md

 - How to manage the out of business or not located establishements ?

-- How to deal with establishments that were inspected more than one time, and not necessarily for the same reason ?
+- How to deal with establishments that were inspected more than one time ?

 - How to take into account the esthablishments with multiple violations ?